 If there ever was a puppy that could be named, "Will Rogers" it was Tko.
 He never met anyone he didn't like and everyone that met him, liked him.
-He had a strong following where ever we took him regularly.
+He had a strong following wherever we took him regularly.
 He was small in stature but he had a giant personality.
 Pat named him Tko because he was a "Technical Knockout."

 I'll add more about them and the joy they gave us but each time I start I can only do a little.
-I'm having to much difficulty, it still seems so unreal.
+I'm having too much difficulty, it still seems so unreal.
 Along with the additional stuff I'll add a bunch of pictures that will tell the story.
 Again, I can only do so much at a time; it hurts so much.
 Sorry.
 They were so beautiful and loving.